lkodinsson/MARS/Basic/PHB.md

 #### Dying

 When a character is given the dying effect they are also given the unconscious effect.
-At the start of each turn that a character is dying, they must make a fortitude check versus a difficulty of r12 plus their negative health.
+At the start of each turn that a character is dying, they must make a fortitude check versus a difficulty equal to double their negative health.
 If that character succeeds three times, they lose the dying condition, but remain unconscious.
 If they fail three times, they die.
 Criticals count as two successes, and fumbles count as two failures.
 Successes and failures do not need to be consecutive.
 Stabilized characters remain at negative health.
 At the end of every round that a character is dying they lose one more health.

 #### Encumbered